PenguinDaBozo/VSDIATgrind/DAY 2.md

 3) Surround pre-placed cells with Decoupling capacitors

+This piece of circuit is part of block a, block c, and block b.
+When the output switches from 0 to 1, there is an amount of current needed.
+Whenever there is a transition, this capacitance has to completely charge to respresent 1, so the amount of capacitance charge is sent by the supply voltage.
+It is the responsibility of the supply voltage to supply the logic.
+Whenever 1 to 0, it is vss responsibilty to take that charge, so in theory all the capacitance will get discharged which should be handled by GND.

 <img width="711" height="344" alt="image" src="https://github.com/user-attachments/assets/dc9b5613-5b11-43aa-9f7a-6538136857e7" />

-This piece of circuit is part of block a, block c, block b, when the output swicthes from 0 to 1, there is an amount of current needed. whenever there is a transition from 0 to 1, this capacitance has to completely charge to respsernt 1.
-So the amount of capacitance charge is sent by the supplyu voltage.
-So it is the responsibility of the supply voltage to supply the logic.

-Whenver 1 to 0 it is vss responsibilty to take that charge.
-So all the capacitance will get discharged which should be handled by GND.

 In reality, when power supply flows to glogic, there is a drop because of physical dimensions.
-Anythibng that has physical dimensions has some resistance.
-Wheenver when this supply tries to flow from + to the gates, there will be voltage drops.
+Anything that has physical dimensions has some resistance.
+Whenever when this supply tries to flow from + to the gates, there will be voltage drops.
 VDD- not possible always 1 volt if power supply is 1V and is less.
 The .7 volt will go into cicuit and will go into logic and if there is an output for 0 to 1, it will be 0.7 volts because thats the amount of supply available.
-The .7 volts should be wihtin th enoice margin range.
+The .7 volts should be within the noise margin range.

 <img width="614" height="374" alt="image" src="https://github.com/user-attachments/assets/a88c9a17-5220-4647-85b4-edea720881e9" />

-If 0.7V lies in the 1 area, we're good but if its in the undefined region, then it is bad.
-So we can't guarantee power supply so we can solve this using decoupling capacitors.
+If 0.7V lies in the 1 area, we're good, but if its in the undefined region, then it is bad.
+So we can't guarantee power supply.
+And that's where decoupling capacitors come in.

 <img width="706" height="389" alt="image" src="https://github.com/user-attachments/assets/6093a945-9525-4659-8ba7-04b1fdca3d22" />

 Decoupling capacitors are huge capacitors.
 Whenever circuit switches it gets power from Cd and it deocouples ciruit from main power supply.
-And since it is placed clsoe to circuit, there will be hardly any voltage drop.
-When switching is happenning, the capacitor loses charge but when siwtching is not happening, it is resupplying charge using power supply.
+And since it is placed close to circuit, there will be hardly any voltage drop.
+When switching is happenning, the capacitor loses charge, but when switching is not happening, it is resupplying charge using power supply.

 In the chip it will look like this: